purescript-deprecated/grunt-purescript/README.md

 Type: `String`
 Default value: none

 Invokes the `--externs` compiler flag with the specified argument.
-Generates a `.e.ps` file for foreign imports.
+Generates a `.externs` file for foreign imports.

 #### options.browserNamespace
 Type: `String`